-We evaluate the performance of the ethnicity estimation process by running it on two different test cases where we know what the correct answer should be: single-origin individuals from the reference panel and "synthetic individuals" with mixed ethnicities.
+We evaluate the performance of the ethnicity estimation process by running it on two different test cases where we know what the correct answer should be: single-origin individuals (including synthetic single-origin individuals) from the reference panel and synthetic individuals with mixed ethnicities.
 We gauge its effectiveness by seeing how close we get to the true ethnicity.